madhushalini06785/Employee_Salary_Prediction/README.md

 # Employee_Salary_Prediction
 A machine learning project that predicts employee salaries based on features like experience, education, job role,etc. Trained using Random Forest on structured data to estimate monthly salary.

-# Employee Salary Prediction using Machine Learning
-This project predicts the monthly salary of employees based on their demographics, work behavior, and performance metrics using multiple machine learning models.
-It features a clean and interactive Flask web app for real-time predictions.

 # Project Overview
 Goal: Predict employee salary using features such as age, education, department, experience, work hours, satisfaction score, and more.